cfebs/phpvm/README.md

     # this should be customizable
     $phpvm_home=$HOME/.phpvm

-PHP will complie with these params by default
+PHP will compile with these params by default

     --prefix="$PHPVM_HOME/phps/php-{version-num}" --without-pear

 The aim of this is to ditch PEAR for composer/packagist.
 Provide optional arg for configure args

-Instalation
+Installation
 -----------

 Aiming for really simple curl based auto-install design I have seen.